ConceptJunkie/rpn/readme.txt

 will calculate 2 + 2.

-rpn supports more than 430 operators.  ('rpn _dumpops' will list them all.)
+rpn supports more than 470 operators.  ('rpn _dumpops' will list them all.)

-The entire list is also included at the bottom of this document.
+The entire operator list is also included at the bottom of this document.

 rpn has pretty extensive built-in help, although the help files are not complete.
-However, all operators are described, and most are obvious enough to use easily.
+However, all operators have at least a brief description, and most are obvious enough to use easily.

 Start with "rpn help" for an overview.
 To dive right in, see "rpn help examples".
 In interactive mode, typing "help" will launch help mode.
 Then,